 Increasing website traffic

 Review the website for quality content.
 The information should be presented in simple, concise and practical language, with particular attention paid to good grammar and correct spelling.
 Ensure that the navigation is simple.
-Is it easy for visitors to contact you by phone, email or through a contact form?
-Your website branding, appearance and usability are a reflection of your business, so make sure your website displays properly In different browsers, and that it loads quickly.
+Your website branding, appearance and usability are a reflection of your business, so make sure to have good design and strong functionality.

 Service and response

 It is good business to provide a way for customers to contact you, either by phone, email, or through a contact form.
 Have processes in place to respond to inquiries when customers contact you..
 Make sure that orders are filled properly and promptly, with the least possible inconvenience to the customer.

 Here is a look at where website visitors come from and how to maximize each traffic channel: